furti/FreeCAD-ArchTextures/README.md

 ## Technical details
 <details>
     <summary>
-    This section gives some insight on the technical part of the workbench.
+    <b>Expand this section</b> to learn some insight on the technical part of the workbench.
 This is mainly some documentation for me so that I still know in a year or two what's going on in this workbench.
 But maybe some aspects could be interesting for others too.
     </summary>

 First, it is relative easy to add textures to objects in FreeCAD.
 Found this forum thread (https://forum.freecadweb.org/viewtopic.php?f=38&t=7216) that shows, adding a texture is only 3 lines of code.
 But mapping textures right on to an object involves a bit more code.